 Students entering the university with 24 or more transfer credits will have all transcripts evaluated based upon the university's transfer credit policy.

-In accordance with federal regulations, UB returns the unearned portion of Title IV aid upon a student's official or unofficial withdrawal from the university.
-The Return to Title IV Policy can be found online in our policies and procedures section.
+In accordance with federal regulations, UB returns the unearned portion of Title IV aid upon a student's official or unofficial withdrawal from the University.
+The Return of Title IV Funds Policy can be found online in our policies and procedures section.
+Learn more about withdrawal from classes and from the University: